 Note: Google is unable to observe whether an unconsented conversion previously had an ad interaction.
 Our models help fill in the path between ad interactions and conversion events, aiming to minimise over-prediction.
 As a result, some conversions that in reality occurred may not be accounted for, as they are unattributable to ad-clicks without cookies.

 Reporting and bidding implications

 Starting in April 2021, you’ll see consent modelling available for reporting and bidding in your Google Ads account.
 No further action is necessary to take advantage of consent mode modelling.
 Modelled conversions will appear in the 'Conversions' column.
 If you’re tracking values, modelled conversion values will also appear in the 'Conversion value' column.
 All reports that use conversion columns will be impacted by modelled conversions.

-If you previously switched from Target-CPA or Target-ROAS bid strategies to Maximise conversions or Maximise conversion value bid strategies to control for the impact of consent changes, we recommended that you switch back to Target CPA or Target ROAS for optimised performance after the modelling launch.
+If you previously switched from Target CPA or Target ROAS bid strategies to Maximise conversions or Maximise conversion value bid strategies to control for the impact of consent changes, we recommended you switch back to Target CPA or Target ROAS for optimised performance after the modelling launch.
 If you previously adjusted auto-bidding targets to mitigate the impact of consent changes, you should monitor spend to gradually adjust targets, to return to your previous ROI targets.